n1colassilva/JavaScript-Loops/readme.md

 ### 2. while

-We use the while loop when we do not know how many iterations we will go through in advance.
+We use the while loop when we do not know how many iterations we will loop through in advance.

 ```js
 let count = prompt('Enter a positive number: ')